SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 #### The upsides

-*   Since the sub merchants are connected to Swedbank Pay through the super merchant instead of having separate setups, this means that you:
+Since the sub merchants are connected to Swedbank Pay through the super merchant instead of having separate setups, meaning that:

-*   Only need one agreement for credit card, Vipps, Swish, MobilePay Online, invoice and payment gateway.
+*   You only need one agreement for each payment instrument (credit card, Vipps, Swish, MobilePay Online, invoice) and payment gateway.
-*   Only need one acquiring agreement.
+*   You only need one acquiring agreement.
-*   Only need one Vipps/Swish certificate.
+*   You only one Vipps or Swish certificate.
-*   Can add more payment instruments easily, as it only has to be done once.
+*   You can add more payment instruments easily, as it only has to be done once.
-*   Can set up new sub merchants quickly, as the only thing needed is a KYC form and a prefix number.
+*   New sub merchants can be set up quickly, as the only thing needed is a KYC form and a subsite number.
 This shortens the setup time for both you and us to a matter of hours.
 *   The automatic settlement split and deduction of fees and revenue cuts minimizes the work for your accounting department, as you do not have to invoice your sub merchants.
-*   The prefix split is available with all the payment instruments we offer on our eCom platform.
+*   The subsite split is available with all the payment instruments we offer on our eCom platform.

 #### Good to know